 A very unique tradition on National Day is the “fitness marches” (Fit-Märsche).
 These are long fitness walks organized throughout the country and attract thousands of tourists and citizens each year.
 The aim of this is to promote fitness and raise awareness of a healthy lifestyle.

-The Independence Day in Austria is celebrated with patriotic zeal and fervor.
 The day begins with special prayers for peace, progress, and stability in the region.
-The center of independence day celebrations in Vienna, the country’s capital city.
+The center of independence day celebrations is Vienna, the country’s capital city.

 The celebrations start with a flag raising ceremony, followed by a huge military parade including the display of advanced armories and war tanks.
 Thousands of Austrians including outside tourists as well, head out to the capital city to see the military parades and special performances.